PepperSieve/vprexocompiler/README.md

 ```

 ## Generating Constraints and Graphs ##
-To generate the constraints for each benchmark and the graph, enter command:
+To generate the constraints for each benchmark and the graph, enter command in the running docker image:
 ```bash
 cd $VPREXOCOMPILER && ./grapher.sh
 ```
 Generated graphs can be found in `$VPREXOCOMPILER/graphs/`.

+*Please note that the graph generation process typically takes longer than 12 hours.*

 ## Generating Proofs ##
-To automatically produce a refinement proof and verify its correctness, enter command:
+To automatically produce a refinement proof and verify its correctness, enter command in the running docker image:
 ```bash
 cd $VPREXOCOMPILER && ./unifier.sh <benchmark>
 ```